teamclairvoyant/airflow-scheduler-failover-controller/README.md

         pip uninstall scheduler_failover_controller

+2. If you ran the installation for development, follow these steps:

-2. Get the bin file location and use this value as the {BIN_CLI_FILE_PATH} placeholder
+    a.
+Get the bin file location and use this value as the {BIN_CLI_FILE_PATH} placeholder

         which scheduler_failover_controller

-3. Remove the bin file
+    b.
+Remove the bin file

         rm {BIN_CLI_FILE_PATH}